FREQUENTLY ASKED QUESTIONS [MA PhD]

 What is the average GPA required of applicants to the Theatre Performance programs?

 Applications to the PhD are necessarily more selective.
 We expect an undergraduate or masters GPA of 3.0 or higher; 3.5or above is preferred

-Is the GRE required of applicants applying to the programs in Theater & Performance?
+Is the GRE required of applicants applying to the programs in Theatre & Performance?

 No GRE score is required for application to the MA program.